rlsmcs/synpulse/README.md

 - Learn POSIX socket programming in C
 - Build client-server communication from first principles
 - Explore how higher-level networking applications are implemented internally
+- Maybe use ncurses or soemthing  bit but that was not the point of this project so prolly not gonna be doing that

 ## cool stuff ig?

 - As it is LAN, private IP's will be used obviously so we get to see NAT, ports, IP addresses and sockets working in real time instead of as abstract concepts only.
 - by phase 4/ phase 5 it is a highly simplified version of discord from first principles.
+- we use multithreading using POSIX threads(pthreads) but the same outcome can also be achieved using poll() or epoll()

 ## Roadmap